hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 If a `Script` is provided, the check type is a script, and Consul will evaluate the script every `Interval` to update the status.

+If a `Metric` and `MetricHandler` is provided, the check type is a metric and consul will evaluate the metric script and pass the output to the handler script every `Interval`.

 If a `DockerContainerID` is provided, the check is a Docker check, and Consul will evaluate the script every `Interval` in the given container using the specified